stijn-dejongh/lovecraft_public_domain/raw_converts/ob.md

   I do not think that many of Sheehan's regular patrons will ever forget the day that young Alfred Trever came.
-He was rather a  "find "--a rich and high-spirited youth who would  "go the limit " in anything he undertook--at least, that was the verdict of Pete Schultz, Sheehan's  "runner ", who had come across the boy at Lawrence College, in the small town of Appleton, Wisconsin.
+He was rather a  "find "--a rich and high-spirited youth who would  "go the limit " in anything he undertook--at least, that was the verdict of Pete Schultz, Sheehan's  "runner", who had come across the boy at Lawrence College, in the small town of Appleton, Wisconsin.
 Trever was the son of prominent parents in Appleton.
 His father, Karl Trever, was an attorney and citizen of distinction, whilst his mother had made an enviable reputation as a poetess under her maiden name of Eleanor